mrCth/mrCth/README.md

 ! my english is so bad
 ----------------------

-so i want to be frontend and And now I'm studying the language required in the front end.

 * 🌍  I'm based in thailand
 * ✉️  You can contact me at [camppubg@gmail.com](mailto:camppubg@gmail.com)